StormBit/stormbit.github.io/_posts/2024-06-01-stormbit-has-shut-down.md

 **As of the 1st of June 2024, the StormBit IRC Network has shut down**.

 There were a few reasons behind our decision, the largest being that the landscape of the internet today is radically different: In the heyday of IRC, there weren’t many spaces a community could call home.
-Today platforms like Telegram, Slack and Discord host large communities at low expense without any to run or operate any servers.
+Today platforms like Telegram, Slack and Discord host large communities at low expense without any need to run or operate servers.

-Other options on the table, such as merging or moving with another network, but we agreed that closing was the right fit for us.

 While it’s not impossible that one day another IRC server will appear on irc.stormbit.net, the network we built has closed-down and this chapter has now come to an end.